 Canadians and Americans are eagerly awaiting the broadcast of Season 4 of the acclaimed series Downton Abbey, which begins on Sunday night on PBS.
 I am sure that viewers have been anxious to find out what will happen next in the life of their favorite upstairs or downstairs character.
 For me, waiting to see what the women in the series will be wearing has been equally difficult.
 Celebrated costume designers Susannah Buxton and Caroline McCall have provided eye candy for all of us who love vintage apparel and jewelry.
 While I can’t predict what we’ll see in Season 4, I can provide some background on women’s fashion and costume jewelry in the 1920s.
-Click through to see Downton Abbey Style jewels in my Art Deco collection on the TruFaux Jewels website.
+Click through to see Downton Abbey jewelry in the Art Deco collection on the TruFaux Jewels website.
 Take a look at my Pinterest board for a glimpse of early 1920s fashion and accessories.

 Fashion in the 1920s

 Season 3 took place in 1920, with the Christmas Special in 1921, and Season 4 will open in 1922.
 But don’t expect to see the 1920s flapper look, except perhaps on young and rebellious cousin Rose and her friends.
 La garçonne, another name for the flapper style, didn’t come into fashion until the middle of the decade.

 As we saw in previous seasons, the enormous changes resulting from World War I also revolutionized fashion.
 Women’s clothing became less restrictive, which reflected their changing roles in society.
 The first two years of the 1920s marked the beginning of the Art Deco era and provided a transition from the post-war silhouette (where waistlines were just under the bust, and hemlines were ankle length) to that of the flapper.